RNC arrest impaired driver following CBS crash - NTV: Newfoundland and Labrador's Most Trusted News Source

 The RNC arrested an impaired driver who crashed her vehicle in Conception Bay South.

-Police responded to the area of Topsail Road and Neils Line around 12:15 p.m. yesterday (May 26) after a vehicle had left the roadway.
+Police responded to the area of Topsail Road and Neils Line around 12:15 p.m. on May 26 after a vehicle had left the roadway.
 There were no injuries.

 The 52-year-old female driver failed a roadside screening test and following further investigation was charged with impaired operation of a motor vehicle and refusing to provide a breath sample.